Skip to content

 Grade: D

-This tells you the percentage of residents exhibiting symptoms of depression.
-High rates of depression could indicate worse patient care.
+Measures the percentage of long-term residents exhibiting symptoms of depression.

 Appropriate Vaccine Usage